produktor/web/docs/project/faq.md

-# Frequently Asked Questions
+# FAQ

-# What is the differences between the [Produktor.io]()  and existing similar platforms, such as Amazon or eBay?
+## What is the differences between the [Produktor.io]()  and existing similar platforms, such as Amazon or eBay?

 * [Produktor.io]() is a fully and truly decentralized application for peer-to-peer exchange of services/goods directly between users.
 * Thanks to the use of innovative solutions in [sia](https://sia.tech/) blockchain the whole  data is decentralized, encrypted and immutable.